 The Department of Communication is responsible for the content and construction of the exam.

-Part 2 of the Oral Competency Equivalency Exam will be administered by the Department of Communication.
+Part II of the Oral Communication Competency Exam will be administered by the Department of Communication.

-Registration forms should be delivered to the Department of Communication, 585 Manoogian Hall by the deadline to register.
-There will be a $20 fee for Part 2 of the OCE exam.
-(This is in addition to the $20 fee paid for Part 1).
-Your check or money order (please, no cash) made payable to Wayne State University must be received, along with your registration form, by the Department of Communication by the deadline date.
+Part II Registration Form (top of the page) must be filled out electronically and emailed to the Public Speaking Resource Center (firstname.lastname@example.org) by the deadline to register.
+There will be a $20 fee for Part II of the OCCE exam.
+(This is in addition to the $20 fee paid for Part I).
+Your payment must be received, along with your registration form, by the Department of Communication by the deadline date.

-Please note: If you major or minor (or will major or minor) in Communication, you will have to take COM 1010 regardless of whether or not you pass both parts of the OCE.
+Please note: If you major or minor (or will major or minor) in Communication, you will have to take COM 1010 regardless of whether or not you pass both parts of the OCCE.

 If additional information is needed, contact: